timoxley/functional-javascript-workshop/exercises/basic_every_some/problem.md

 * goodUsers: a list of valid users

-Use array#some and Array#every to check every user passed to your returned function exists in the array passed to the exported function.
+Use Array#some and Array#every to check every user passed to your returned function exists in the array passed to the exported function.

 ## Conditions